 Protein is one of the most important nutrients for balanced health.
-Not only does protein help improve the strength of hair, bones, skin and nails, it’s critical for athletes and others who are looking to maintain their energy or make changes in their body.
+Not only does protein provide structural framework to all cells of the body and act as an important coordinator of most all bodily functions and processes, it’s also a critical nutrient of importance for athletes and others who are looking to maintain their energy or make changes in their body.

-While protein is found naturally in many foods, especially meats and nuts, lots of people enjoy consuming concentrated protein supplements to help them meet their daily targets.
-Thanks to the advancement of food science technology, consumers can enjoy protein supplements from a variety of different sources depending on their preferences.
+While protein is found naturally in many foods, especially animal products, lots of people enjoy consuming concentrated protein supplements to help them meet their daily targets.
+Thanks to the advancement of food science technology, consumers can enjoy convenient protein supplements from a variety of different sources depending on their preferences.

 Pea protein is one of the most common alternatives to meat or dairy-based proteins.
 In this article, we’ll discuss pea protein isolate, compare it to other forms of protein, and offer some advice on choosing a dependable source for your protein.

 If you’ve done any kind of supplement shopping, you’ve likely seen products containing whey protein.
 Whey is derived from dairy, which is why it’s one of the most readily available types of protein supplements on the market today.

 On the other hand, pea protein powder is made from yellow split peas and does not contain any dairy.
 Because it’s naturally gluten-free and hypoallergenic (in other words, free from common allergens), pea protein is often the protein source of choice for those with dairy allergies.